hasura/ndc-spec/specification/src/specification/queries/field-selection.md

 - For an object-typed column (whether nullable or not), the `fields` property should contain a `NestedField` with type `object`.
 The `fields` property of the `NestedField` specifies a [`Field`](../../reference/types.md#field) structure for each requested nested field from the objects.
 - For an array-typed column  (whether nullable or not), the `fields` property should contain a `NestedField` with type `array`.
 The `fields` property of the `NestedField` should contain _another_ `NestedField` structure, compatible with the type of the elements of the array.
 The selection function denoted by this nested `NestedField` structure should be applied to each element of each array.

+Arguments can be supplied to `NestedField` objects via the `arguments` key.
+These match the format of [collection arguments](../arguments.md).

+- The arguments key can be omitted to supply no arguments
+- Individual arguments must be excluded with an explitic `null` value rather than omitting the argument.

 ## Examples

 ### Simple column selection